Patient Information: Summary of Product Characteristics

 If you forget to take Doptelet

-Take Doptelet for the time your doctor has told you.
+Take Doptelet for as long as your doctor has told you.
 Do not stop taking Doptelet unless your doctor tells you to.

-The following side effects have been reported in association with Doptelet treatment in adult patients with chronic liver disease:
+The following side effects have been reported in patients with chronic liver disease taking Doptelet:

-The following side effects have been reported in association with Doptelet treatment in adult patients with chronic thrombocytopenic purpura:
+The following side effects have been reported in patients with chronic ITP taking Doptelet:

-Common side effects that can be detected in blood tests
+Common side effects that may be detected in blood tests

-Uncommon side effects that can be detected in blood tests
+Uncommon side effects that may be detected in blood tests

 Reporting of side effects

-Do not use this medication after the expiration date that appears on the box and on each blister pack after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and on each blister after EXP.
+The expiry date is the last day of the month shown.

 Tablet coating: polyvinyl alcohol [E1203]; talc [E553b]; macrogol 3350 [E1521]; titanium dioxide [E171]; yellow iron oxide [E172].

-Appearance of Doptelet and contents of the packaging
+Appearance of Doptelet and contents of the pack

-The 20 mg film-coated tablets (tablets) of Doptelet are light yellow, rounded on top and bottom, and have the letters "AVA" in relief on one side of the tablet and the count "20" on the other.
+The 20 mg film-coated tablets (tablets) of Doptelet are light yellow, rounded at the top and bottom, and have the letters «AVA» embossed on one side of the tablet and the number «20» on the other.

-The tablets are supplied in boxes containing one or two aluminum blisters.
-Each blister contains between 10 or 15 tablets.
+The tablets are supplied in cartons containing one or two aluminum blisters.
+Each blister contains 10 or 15 tablets.

 Swedish Orphan Biovitrum AB (publ)